MatthewPalmer9/JSHelper/Javascript /fetch().md

     // passes the returned JSON data as an argument renderBooks(json) }

-// For concepts below, please check function renderBooks(json) {
+// For concepts below, please check the DOM Manipulation File in this Repo (To-Be Added) function renderBooks(json) {
   const main = document.querySelector('main')
   json.forEach(book => {